AdingwuChijiokeKingsley/Automating-Crypto-Website-API-Pull-Using-Python/README.md

-# README for "Automating Crypto Website API Pull Using Python"

----

 # Automating Crypto Website API Pull Using Python**
 A Python script that automates cryptocurrency price data extraction from CoinMarketCap API, stores it in a CSV file, and continuously updates the data at regular intervals.